-Students who wish to be considered for admission must interview with the Admissions Director to determine the following:
+Students who wish to be considered for admission to Clarksville Christian School must successfully complete the admissions process in order to ensure the following:

-1. If parents and the school share a similar philosophy about educational goals and behavior management.
-2. If the school is designed and equipped to meet the needs of the child.
-3. If the parents are willing to be responsible for financial obligations to the school.
+- 1. That parents/legal guardians and the school share a similar philosophy about Christ-centered educational goals and behavior management. - 2.
+The school is equipped to meet the social, emotional, academic, behavioral, and spiritual needs of the child. - 3.
+That parents/legal guardians are willing to be responsible for all financial obligations to the school.